 - Children younger than five years should not use hot tubs.

-- Persons with diarrhea or recent diarrheal infection should not swim for one week after symptom resolution.
+- Persons with diarrhea or recent diarrhea infection should not swim for one week after symptoms have cleared.

 - Swimmers should shower before using a hot tub or pool.